Archethought/Biome-BGC/README.txt

 Note the possibility to use the model online without downloading the model code or executable: http://nimbus.elte.hu/bbgc/usingbbgc.html

+For instructions on compiling and running, see USAGE.txt

 Please contact us if you have any questions related to the model.
 Dóra HIDY: dori.hidy@gmail.com